 Since the Reformation, the church has been racked by doctrinal disputes arising from variant interpretations of the Bible.
 In every generation, believers have been obliged to sort through a welter of new interpretations and decide which are good and which are heretical.
 In our generation, the challenge to sound doctrine comes from those who are unhappy with Bible teachings that they consider out-of-date.
 To resolve this tension, they want to rewrite and reinterpret the Bible so that it conforms better to contemporary ways of thought.
 They argue, for example, that the Bible does not really teach recent creation, or that it does not really forbid women preachers, or that it does not really condemn so-called gay marriage.

 That branch of Bible study which seeks to lay out the proper rules for interpreting Scripture is known as hermeneutics.
 Among devout Bible students, there has long been consensus as to what these rules are.
 The church must now reaffirm and defend them if it wishes to counter the current threats to sound doctrine.
 The authentic rules of interpretation include the following five.

 1. The Rule of Authorial Intent

 No reader has the right to impose his own ideas on the text.
-Scripture itself clearly teaches that the only meaning of a text is what the Holy Spirit intended when He inspired the human writer (2 Pet.
+Scripture itself clearly teaches that a text has no meaning beyond what the Holy Spirit intended when He inspired the human writer (2 Pet.
 1:20-21).
 It follows that every text has only one correct interpretation.
 If two readers disagree on what it means, at least one of them is necessarily wrong.
 Perhaps both are wrong.
 How do we discover the one correct interpretation?
 We must consult the author Himself, the Holy Spirit.
 We must allow Him to teach us.